-As we prepare for this school year, we know there will be some changes as to how we will need to operate our schools based on how COVID-19 continues to affect our island.
-That said, the excitement and anticipation to open our doors to students is still there, and school faculty and staff are really looking forward to welcoming their students in person.
-A school just is not a school without the sounds of children’s voices and footsteps throughout the halls and classrooms!
+As we prepare to open our doors on September 6, the excitement and anticipation of the first day of school is still there, and school faculty and staff are really looking forward to welcoming their students into their classrooms.
+A school just is not a school without the sounds of children’s voices and footsteps throughout the hallways, classrooms, library, cafeteria, and gymnasium!

 We look forward to welcoming back our NPS students, faculty, and staff soon, and as always, please stay safe and healthy!